 Type of storage

-Newer NAND flash-based Solid State Drives support TRIM which is a special command invoked by the OS each time the user deletes a file.
-Its purpose is to notify the SSD that certain blocks of data are no longer in use and the memory cells occupied by them can be safely wiped to get ready for being filled in later.
+Newer NAND flash-based Solid State Drives support TRIM.
+This is a special command invoked by the OS each time the user deletes a file.
+Its purpose is to notify the SSD that certain blocks of data are no longer in use.
+The memory cells occupied by them are wiped to get ready for being filled in later.
 Most operating systems are set to activate this feature by default when they detect that a volume is mounted on an SSD.
 TRIM makes SSDs much faster and contributes to their longer life, but, at the same time, makes it practically impossible to restore deleted files from an SSD with enabled TRIM.
 The only possibility is to use that short period when the operation is deferred until the drive gets idle.

-If the files to be recovered were stored in some directory of the computer’s system partition, for example on the Desktop or in User Documents, the computer should be turned off at earliest possible time, as the operating system may utilize the “released” storage space for its own needs, overwriting the deleted files and thus permanently destroying them.
-After that, the disk should be extracted from the computer and attached to another machine as a secondary storage or the same PC may be booted in a safe environment with the help of a removable device with a preinstalled bootable OS.
+If the files to be recovered were stored in some directory of the computer’s system partition, for example, on the Desktop or in User Documents, the computer should be turned off at earliest possible time.
+The reason for this is that the operating system may utilize the “released” storage space for its own needs, overwriting the deleted files and thus permanently destroying them.
+After that, the disk should be extracted from the computer and attached to another machine as a secondary storage.
+As an alternative, the same PC may be booted in a safe environment with the help of a removable device with a preinstalled bootable OS.
 This excludes the background writing of system files to the problem volume.

 Type of deleted data

 Large files, especially the ones created gradually, are very likely to be stored inconsistently on a drive – this issue is referred to as fragmentation.
-Fragmentation significantly diminishes the chances for complete recovery of files as the probability is usually inversely proportional to the number of fragments a file is broken into.
-Files of certain types, like images or videos, in some cases can be still opened and partially viewed even if a fragment is missing, but usually, most files become corrupted and thus useless.
+Fragmentation significantly diminishes the chances for complete recovery of deleted files.
+The probability is usually inversely proportional to the number of fragments a file is broken into.
+Files of certain types, like images or videos, in some cases can be still opened and partially viewed even if a fragment is missing.
+But usually, most files become corrupted and thus useless.

 Among all the methods intended to recover deleted files from a digital storage, SysDev Laboratories recommends UFS Explorer software as an optimal solution for dealing with such cases of data loss.
-The product range includes utilities for work with a great variety of storage devices, from common storage media to complex RAID, each featuring a combination of a powerful scan engine and sophisticated data recovery techniques while UFS Explorer Backup and Emergency Recovery CD serves as a safe environment for cases of emergency data recovery, when there is a high risk of data overwriting.
+The product range includes utilities for work with a great variety of storage devices, from common storage media to complex RAID, each featuring a combination of a powerful scan engine and sophisticated data recovery techniques.
+Also, UFS Explorer Backup and Emergency Recovery CD may serve as a safe environment for cases of emergency data recovery, when there is a high risk of data overwriting.